godot-escoria/escoria-docs/api/ESCItem.md

 export var is_movable = false
 ```

-Wether this item is movable
+Whether this item is movable

 ### player\_orients\_on\_arrival